-4. Protect yourself from unplanned study breaks
+4. Avoid unplanned study breaks

-Not only did I have a study schedule in college, I have a work schedule now (I’m a full-time freelance writer and blogger).
+Not only did I have a study schedule in college, I have a strict work schedule now (I’m a full-time freelance writer and blogger).
 Before I created my current work schedule, I kept Twitter, email, my blogs, and various forums open on my laptop.
 If I got “stuck” for an idea or phrase, I’d surf through all those applications, which made me less productive and more stressed.
 Now I check email, Twitter, etc, at set times of the day.
 One of the best college stress management tips is to avoid surfing the internet, answering the phone, answering the door, or doing anything while you’re studying.
 Focusing on what you’re studying will help you get good grades in college.